sadeli413/Pasta_Bot/README.txt

 		- Tag(s)
 		- Parodies (if applicable)
 	OTHER FEATURES: I will send a kink shame copypasta if you submit 4 or more sauces in one message.
-					Additionally, I will kink shame you if one of the tags include *loli* or *shota* No message will be sent if the numbers returns a 404 status code *Note that this function tends to be slow since it runs a web request*
+					Additionally, I will kink shame you if one of the tags include *loli* or *shota*.
+					No embed will be sent if the numbers returns a 404 status code.
+					*Note that this feature tends to be slow since it runs a web request*

 COPYPASTA
 	DESCRIPTION: Triggered by the last keyword of a message.
 Use TRIGGERS command for a list of triggers